 DoJiggy’s nonprofit websites include membership management functionality to make these transactions safe and easy to accept and manage.

 3. Host Live Performances

 Give people a reason to come out and see a new exhibit.
-Poetry, dance, music, and other performances may be planned in concert with new exhibitions and installations.
-Performances and gallery talks funded through corporate sponsors provide local businesses and corporations a great way to get involved.
+Poetry, dance, music, and other performances may be planned in concert with new exhibitions and installations at the museum.
+Performances and gallery talks funded through corporate sponsorships provide local businesses and corporations a great way to get involved.

 School programs at museums enable students to make connections and develop an understanding of art creatively and historically.
 The experiences K-12 students are offered include facilitated visits with docents, museum artists, poets, curators, and art donors.
 Guided programs provide opportunities for students to work directly with ideas, interpretation, and communication.
 Teachings ignite curiosity and cultivate academic and personal skills.

 An example of a unique school museum program is a one hour guided visit in the galleries with an additional hour to create art.
 After exploring and discussing different paintings and sculptures in the galleries, students create their own unique work to take home.
 Creative challenges encourage material exploration, creative thinking, and problem-solving in children.

 School programs may be offered on a sliding fee scale.
 Find larger donations in fundraising for museums through specific campaigns for school programs: